America’s Broken Promise to the Philippines

 Despite the injustice, discrimination, and sense of inferiority they suffered after the war, these veterans remained proud, steadfast, and loyal to the United States.
 In May 2013, the Filipino Veterans Recognition and Education Project (FilVetREP) was formed to create a national campaign to raise awareness through academic research and public education and obtain national recognition of the Filipino-American WWII soldiers for their wartime service to the United States and Philippines from July 1941 to December 1946.

-FilVetREP’s plan comprises two phases:
+FilVetREP’s plan comprises three phases:

 Phase one: Passage of the Congressional Gold Medal